sweisss/sweisss.github.io/index.md

 retrieve the Tiger data from accross the building while connected to the local Wi-Fi network.

 ### Render FAT
-A program to process Factory Acceptance Test data for hydrogen generators.
-The program graphs the data in Excel workbooks.
+A Desktop GUI program to process Factory Acceptance Test data for hydrogen generators.
+The program takes csv data from the internal contorl device (e.g. PLC) and optionally from an external measuring device (e.g. PLC recording data from a [Coriolis flow meter](https://www.emerson.com/en-us/automation/measurement-instrumentation/flow-measurement/coriolis-flow-meters)).
+The program lines up the data files based on flow movement and control states and then calculates efficiency data.
+After all data has been processed, it then writes and graphs the data in an Excel workbook (multiple Excel workbooks if it detects multiple runs).

 ### MM Calculator
 A program to calculate the ideal metal mebrane area in the hydrogen generators.